Denver Credit Card Fraud Lawyer

 In addition to identity theft charges, those who are charged with credit card fraud may also be charged with forgery, illegal possession of equipment (such as credit card skimmers), illegal use of interstate transportation for the purposes of moving, transferring or shipping credit cards or receipt of stolen goods.
 These could potentially mean the penalties will be far harsher than the minimum requirements under credit card fraud statutes.

 When to Call a Credit Card Fraud Lawyer

 Credit card fraud charges are often investigated by multiple agencies both at the state and federal level.
 There is a relatively good chance you will be notified you are under investigation before you are actually arrested.
-If you find out you are under investigation for identity theft or credit card fraud of any type, it is imperative to begin working with a Denver white collar criminal defense attorney immediately.
+If you find out you are under investigation for identity theft or credit card fraud of any type, it is imperative to begin working with a Denver criminal defense attorney immediately.

 Your freedom, your ability to secure housing and employment and more are on the line if you are charged and subsequently convicted of any charges associated with credit card fraud.